json-schema-org/json-schema-spec/jsonschema-core.md

 ### Base IRI, Anchors, and Dereferencing

-To differentiate between schemas in a vast ecosystem, schemas are identified by [absolute IRIs](#rfc3987) (without fragments) and can embed references to other schemas by specifying their respective IRIs.
+To differentiate between schemas in a vast ecosystem, schema resources are identified by [absolute IRIs](#rfc3987) (without fragments).
+These identifiers are used to created references between schema resources.
 When comparing IRIs for the purposes of resource identification, implementations SHOULD first follow the IRI normalization procedures defined in [RFC 3987](#rfc3987), section 5.3.

 Several keywords can accept a relative [IRI reference](#rfc3987), or a value used to construct a relative IRI reference.
 For these keywords, it is necessary